The glands along my jawline are clenched, and I’m salivating in anticipation of the first delectable taste.

 The need to be in control over our present surroundings and possible volatile situations makes us feel madly uncomfortable if it is elusive.

-Does it bring more day to day satisfaction… ?….doubtful.
+Does it bring more day to day satisfaction?
+This is doubtful.

 I’m spending time with my sons… and I’m saying thank you multiple times a day for the privilege of being with them, cooking and caring for them, and loving on them.

-Being in their household with them, and observing how they live with their cousins and how cohesive and caring for each other, especially through this latest horrific loss, is humbling to witness.
+Being in their household with them, and observing how they live with their cousins and how cohesive and caring they are one for the other, especially through this latest horrific loss, is humbling to witness.

 They are a community..”a band of brothers.”

 One of their brothers has gone now.
 We will remember him.
 We will not be the same without him.. it hurts.. so bad… his choice..and yet was it a choice, or was this inevitable.
 It is a painful mystery, that we can’t even begin to know the answers.

 He served our country in the Navy for 4 years.
 He was well respected, and loved by his family and friends.

 That day…when I heard this horrific news, I was sitting in my living room, feet towards the cracking fire, the bright flames were dancing, and raindrops fell slowly down the windows.
 I still had my pj’s on, no concept of the phone call that was about to happen.